 Insurers use this risk to discourage or sharply drive down the value of the injured party’s claim.
 The injured party’s claim may have substantial value, but if the insurer can make it appear that a jury may find the injured party 50% or more at fault, then the insurer may settle the case for a fraction of its genuine and fair value or may discourage the injured party from pursuing the claim at all.

 Avoiding the Fault Trap: Overcoming the Insurer’s Argument

 Avoid the claimant-fault trap.
 Don’t let a liability insurer convince you that you were more at fault than the evidence reflects.

 Charles Scholle and the expert truck accident team at Scholle Law know how to investigate and prepare a case to appropriately minimize the injured party’s fault and maximize the other driver’s fault.

 Charles Scholle also has the premier reputation, substantial resources, and impressive record of truck accident trial and claim results to convince insurers to pay fair value.
 And if the insurer doesn’t make a fair offer that you are willing to accept, then you have the expert team at Scholle Law to convince a jury to do its proper justice.
 Get the best on your side.
-Retain Charles Scholle at Scholle Law now by calling (866) 582-1302 or going online.
+Retain Charles Scholle at Scholle Law now by calling (866) 592-1296 or contacting us online.